davidamichelson/DIV6700/schedule.md

 ### Thursday, November 17: Discussion

-*Assignments*
+*Assignment*

 - *Florilegium VIII* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

-1. In what ways do Hildegard's visions call for a reform of Christendom?
-2. The sources on the colonization of the America's illustrate three different perspectives on the expansion of Christendom to the Americas.
-Identify and compare these three views.
+The primary sources on the colonization of the America's illustrate three different perspectives on the Spanish expansion of Christendom to the Americas.
+What are these three views?
+Who held each view?
+For each perspective, please discuss if it approved or disapproved of how the Spanish colonizers went about expanding Christendom.

 ## Week 14: Reformations and Wars of Religion
 ### Monday, November 28: Lecture on Reformations